hsadler/unity-websocket-multiplayer/README.md

 *players are red and the main player is white*

-### Testing By Exposing a Locally Running Server To the Internet
+### Testing Multiple Client Connections

 1. Build and spin-up one of the game servers locally.

-2. Expose with ngrok.
+2. Expose to the internet with ngrok.
 ```sh
 ngrok tcp 5000
 ```